Cover page for Level 4 myoActivation Training by Anatomic Medicine Foundation, featuring a green leaf logo and text

 Emphasis has been placed on practical, hands-on skills.
 Participants will be expected to practice on each other.

-The scope of the Level 4 course has been carefully structured to provide solutions for common chronic pain presentations in treatment areas requiring more precision than techniques learned in Level 1.
+The scope of the Level 4 course has been carefully structured to provide solutions for common chronic pain presentations in treatment areas that require more precision than the techniques learned in Level 1.

 • Understand novel influences on chronic pain in gross anatomy, embryology, and soft tissue biomechanics